skramm/homog2d/manual.md

 Homogr h3b = h2*h1; // first, rotation, then translation
 ```

-- But you can also used "chained syntax":
+- But you can also used "chained" syntax:
 ```
 Homogr h; // unit transformation h.addTranslation(3,4).addRotation( 45. * M_PI / 180.).addTranslation(-3,-4);